The Game at Radio City

-The Game at Radio City was played on August 5, 2004, at Radio City Music Hall in New York, New York.
-This game is not considered a standard All-Star Game.
+The Game at Radio City is an exhibition women's basketball game played on August 5, 2004, at Radio City Music Hall in New York, New York.
+The game was played in place of the WNBA All-Star Game during the 2004 season.

 In order to allow players to participate in the 2004 Summer Olympics, the WNBA took a month-long break.
 However, prior to the teams heading to Athens, the WNBA hosted an exhibition game between the U.S. Olympic Team and a team of WNBA stars.
 Every player on the Olympic team was also an WNBA player.
 The WNBA squad consisted of American players, with the exception of Mwadi Mabika who was from the Democratic Republic of the Congo.
 (Her country's women's basketball team did not qualify for the Olympics that year.)

 Team USA defeated the WNBA stars, 74–58.